Dance Map Directory

-CBAS is a three-year teacher-training program composed of monthly sessions of two to four days in Greensboro, NC.
-In addition, trainees attend residential workshops and receive private lessons throughout the year and complete independent-study projects.
-The program is designed for professionals and mature learners who weave the training into their lives.
-Director Robin Gilmore and other faculty members teach annual residential workshops throughout the U.S. and abroad.
+CBAS is a three-year teacher training program composed of monthly two- to four-day sessions in Greensboro, NC.
+Trainees also attend residential workshops and private lessons throughout the year and complete independent-study projects.
+Program is designed for professionals and mature learners who weave the training into their lives.
+Director Robin Gilmore and other faculty members teach throughout the U.S. and abroad.

 St. George, UT, United States